nathan-barry/nathan.rs/content/posts/about-me.md

 I am a Computer Science and Mathematics major at UT Austin.
 I was born in Saint Joseph, Missouri.
 I started programming in 2017 my freshman year of high school, with Python and JavaScript, serving PyTorch models with Flask and React.
 Currently, I spend most of my time on schoolwork, side projects, and (hopefully) writing.

 In my free time, I enjoy climbing, biking, playing ultimate frisbee, bowling, and [reading](/posts/favorite-books/).
-I also enjoy spending time with my lovely girlfriend, [Roma Mudnal](https://romamudnal.com).

 > "His answer to every problem, every setback, was 'I will work harder!' – which he had adopted as his personal motto."--- George Orwell, Animal Farm